Karim Diniyev

 Karim Diniyev (Karim Diniyev, born on 5 September 1993) is an Azerbaijani footballer who last played as a defender for Shamakhi FK in the Azerbaijan Premier League.

 Club career

-Diniyev made his debut in the Azerbaijan Premier League for Keşla on 5 May 2012, match against Sumgayit.
+Diniyev made his debut in the Azerbaijan Premier League for Keşla on 5 May 2012, in a match against Sumgayit.

-On 18 July 2020, Diniyev signed one-year contract with Zira FK.
+On 18 July 2020, Diniyev signed a one-year contract with Zira FK.

 Personal life

 Diniyev's father, Shahin Diniyev, is the current manager, for whom his elder brother Joshgun Diniyev also plays for Sabah FC.